centic9/bzstats/README.md

 This project will fetch current bug-statistics for [Apache POI](https://poi.apache.org/) and produce a time-chart of how many bugs were in certain states.

-This visualizes trends in how bug-entries over time.
+This visualizes trends in how bug-entries develop over time.

 # Current chart

 ![Latest chart](/stats.svg)

+# Updating stats and charts via Github Actions

+The Github Action at https://github.com/centic9/bzstats/actions/workflows/refresh.yml performs the necessary steps to update the current stats and also refresh the chart.

-# Requirements
+# Requirements for manually updating stats and chart

 ## Fetching stats